yochaigal/cairn/wip/2e/downtime.md

 #### Item Location

-A player learns of a holy Relic of great power, rumored to protect the bearer from death itself.
+A player learns of a holy Relic of great power, rumored to protect the bearer from harm, or even death itself.
 They proclaim that they'd like to _learn the Relic's location_.
 The Warden then provides them with the following choices:

 1. Travel to the timeless city of **Dropsilli**, where the walls fell.
-There is rumored to be a library there with more text on sacred objects than in any other.
+There is a well-known library there with more text on sacred objects than in any other, though the librarians are notoriously snooty.
 The trip is only possible by riverboat, and takes a week.
 2. Travel to the **Granite Circle** at **Crowley Pass**, a notoriously dangerous town hewn directly into the mountain itself.
 They say if you can't catch a rumor about something there, it doesn't exist.
 The trip is two days over the _Pass_, but must be travelled by foot.

 The Warden describes the time and resources required to make either journey.
-The player chooses their preferred option (head to the library), describes their plan (call upon an old friend that works for a relevant Faction) then rolls on the [Downtime Events](#downtime-events) table.
-The result is a 2, a **Discovery**.
+The player chooses their preferred option (head to the library), and describes their plan: call upon an old friend that works for a relevant Faction.
+The Warden creates the following goals:

+   - Travel to **Dropsilli**, find lodging, make introductions at the library, and be allowed entry.
+   - With the aide of the librarians, find any information on the location of the Relic.

+ The player then rolls on the [Downtime Events](#downtime-events) table to see if they achieve their first goal.
+The result is a 3, **Discovery**.
 The Warden tells them, "You make your way to the city with very little fanfair.
-The Librarians welcome you, having been warned of your arrival from your friend.
-In mere hours you uncover a snippet from an old text referencing the Relic.
-It is incomplete, but you learn enough to know where you should go next: the **Ruins of Abbulahia**, a collapsed temple deep in the swamps of the South."
+The Librarians welcome you, having been told of your arrival by your friend.
+In mere days, you uncover a snippet from an old text referencing the Relic.
+It is incomplete, but you learn of the Relic's last known bearer: a long-dead priest, whose body is interred nearby **Abbulahia**, a small village only a day's walk from the library."
+Play continues from there.

 #### Missing Person